Toward a world without a need to fight against breast cancer

 We are developing a medical imaging device for breast cancer and aim to change the world through innovative technology.

-The Ring Echo system was developed with The Ring Echo system is developed with the aim to overcome common issues with current breast cancer screening: the examinee places her breast into a hole in the bed, where it is scanned by the ultrasonic transducer without the pain or risks of other examination techniques.
+The Ring Echo system is developed with the aim to overcome common issues with current breast cancer screening: the examinee places her breast into a hole in the bed, where it is scanned by the ultrasonic transducer without the pain or risks of other examination techniques.

 If you have been told by a doctor that you have dense breasts, you and your doctor may consider supplementing your annual mammogram with ultrasound Imaging.